lookfirst/fallback/README.md

 If you want to change any of this before you start up Tomcat, just edit the database connection settings in the `web/WEB-INF/applicationContext.xml` file.
+Integrating with Spring's `PropertyOverrideConfigurer` bean makes 'environment' based settings easy.

 The `persistence.xml` file is configured to auto create the table and all of the columns.